 “My Wealthy Family Won’t Approve of My Poor Boyfriend”

 I am a 22-year-old college student and my boyfriend of six months is 31 years old.
 We love each other very much, but I don’t know if love is enough to maintain a happy long-lasting relationship.
 He doesn’t have any degree and works temporary jobs.
 When I ask him what brought him to this situation, he talks about his past relationship where he had to provide for his ex and her daughter and didn’t have time to take care of himself.
-He lost his license and dropped out of the classes he registered for in college last year.
+He dropped out of his college classes last year.
 He tells me that he is trying to get his life together and that I should give him some time and be patient and understanding.

 I am not comfortable with the fact that I will be the one who will make more money since I am almost done with my degree.
 He treats me well and takes me out when he has money, but I have been used to a more “wealthy” lifestyle and I know that my family will never accept this relationship.
 I don’t know what to do.
 I don’t know if I am being selfish and judgmental because I have never been in his situation or if I’m being too naive.
 I would really appreciate any advice you could give me. — Poor Little Rich Girl